bbqw-ng/codefest2023-r/README.md

 ### Libraries, Citations, and Microframeworks Used

 - Pandas for Database Organization
-- Bootstrap for CSS and HTML handling
+- Bootstrap and CSS for additional HTML handling
-- Flask for HTML microframework
+- Flask for Python microframework
 - Sklearn for Decision Tree Model

 Work Cited: